mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

- Resets the value of a config setting by its name in dot notation or a setting section.
+ Reset the value of a configuration setting by its name in dot notation or a setting section.
 Accepts multiple values for array settings.

 **Format**